-To improve student attendance and punctuality.
+To improve student attendance and punctuality, therefore improving their outcomes.

 To ensure student entitlement to a full-time education is monitored and supported.

 To encourage students and parents/carers to comply with the legal requirements of school attendance.

 To encourage and reward good habits of attendance and punctuality.